 When Mr. Hovious first began training to become a trial lawyer, he worked in the insurance defense and healthcare litigation sections of a large Louisville firm, where he obtained significant trial experience in the first few years of his practice.
 He tried or assisted in the trial of a wrongful death case, a tractor trailer/pedestrian personal injury case, a go-cart/products liability case, a construction dispute, and various certificate of need matters before the Kentucky Cabinet of Health Services.
 Mr. Hovious next worked in that firm’s corporate and commercial litigation group, focusing on the representation of banks and lender liability actions, contract disputes and corporate takeover and freeze-out merger litigation.
 He also gained significant experience representing both plaintiffs and defendants in ERISA, securities fraud and construction law litigation.

 After helping found the law firm of Fultz, Maddox, Hovious and Dickens, Mr. Hovious focused his practice on commercial litigation.
 He has represented both plaintiffs and defendants in contract, shareholder, ERISA, banking and healthcare disputes.
 For example, he obtained a favorable settlement for a Fortune 100 bank client in lender liability litigation, and he later was successful in trying a construction law matter, obtaining a jury verdict that pierced the corporate veil and recovered full damages against the owner of the company.
 Mr. Hovious also represented 40 Kentucky hospitals in a contract dispute in which a large regional health maintenance organization unilaterally tried to change its contract with the hospitals.
-After nearly two years of intense litigation in state court, the parties reached a multimillion-dollar settlement agreement in favor of the hospitals.
+After nearly two years of intense litigation in state court, the parties reached a multimillion-dollar settlement agreement in favor of the hospitals (Hovious - One Act Play).

 In 2001, Mr. Hovious arbitrated a contract dispute on behalf of an improperly terminated employee.
 The arbitrator awarded the firm’s client $900,000, and after discussion of additional jury claims, the case later settled for more than $1.2 million.
 The arbitration award was for a breach of an employment contract containing a liquidation clause and the additional settlement arose out of extra-contractual damages.